-Indian Meal Moth Control (Plodia interpuctella)
+Indian Meal Moths (plodia interpuctella)

 The indian meal moth was given its name after an insect scientist found it feeding on corn meal, also known as Indian meal.
 From wing tip to wing tip, adult moths measure from five-eighths of an inch to three-fourths of an inch long.